 Principal

 “My passion for consulting started when I began freelancing in 2001 with several Northwest clients.
-I love meeting with clients and outlining how we can communicate technical information to better reach customers.
+I love meeting with clients and outlining how we can communicate scientific and technical information to better reach customers.
 I draw on my experience in user-centered design to research an audience's needs, create meaningful content, and publish it in the appropriate media.”

 Dean Stevens, Ph.D.